Rescue swimmer: U.S. Navy

-The U.S. Navy was the first branch to train aircrew for the specific purpose of being deployed via helicopters into the water to assist survivors to be hoisted into a helo.
-The program was started in the 70s, approximately 15 years before the U.S. Coast Guard began their rescue swimmer program.
-In the 70s, Navy rescue swimmers were initially trained in first aid, SERE, Jungle Environment Survival Training (JEST),CSAR, and SAR.
+The U.S. Navy was the first branch to train aircrew for the specific purpose of being deployed via helicopters into the water to assist survivors to be hoisted into a helicopter.
+The program was started in the 1970s, approximately 15 years before the U.S. Coast Guard began their rescue swimmer program.
+In the 70s, Navy rescue swimmers were initially trained in First aid, Survival, Evasion, Resistance and Escape (SERE), Jungle environmental survival training (JEST), Search and rescue (SAR), Combat search and rescue (CSAR).
 They were initially rated into an aviation related occupation like aviation anti-submarine warfare operator (AW) or mechanic (AD, AE), all of which required successful completion of a 6 week aircrew candidate school.
 The program has evolved since the 70s and is now part of the Naval Special Operations career field along with Navy SEALs, SWCC, EOD, SARC and Navy Diver.